 Located in Alberta in the Canadian Rockies, about 75 miles (120 km) west of Calgary, Banff offers some incredible natural sights.
 Highlights include the bright aqua waters of Peyto Lake, the waterfalls on the Johnston Canyon hike, and the beauty of Lake Louise.

-Here’s my complete guide to spending 48 hours in Banff National Park, featuring some of the spots that I most enjoyed during my recent visit.
+While you could easily spend a full week here, I’ve put together a guide for how to spend two days in Banff National Park, featuring some of the spots that I most enjoyed during my recent visit.

 For more in-depth information, Lonely Planet has a solid guide to Banff and Jasper if you want have maps right at your fingertips as you travel throughout the park.